-It is the Foundation’s expectation that grants are used only for the approved project and not to contribute to the grantee’s general overheads, administration or other indirect costs.
-However, the Foundation also recognises that some indirect, overhead and administrative costs may be directly attributable to the projects or activities being funded.
+The Foundation recognises that some overhead and administrative costs may be directly attributable to the projects or activities being funded.
 In such cases, the Foundation will consider funding these expenses to a reasonable level, usually not more than 10% of the total amount requested.

-What do we do if the project fits into more than one program area?
+What do we do if the project fits into more than one funding area?

-We suggest that you apply to the program area that seems to fit best and if necessary our staff will redirect the application to a different program area.
+We suggest that you apply to the funding area that seems to fit best and if necessary our staff will redirect the application to a different funding area.

 How do we know if the project will be considered a priority for funding?

-The Foundation’s Funding Principles, the objectives for each the program area and our general and specific exclusions provide clear guidance regarding our funding priorities.
+The Foundation’s Funding Principles, the objectives for each funding area and our general and specific exclusions provide clear guidance regarding our funding priorities.
 You will be guided through these as you progress through the grant-seeking process on this website – please take the time to read these carefully.